 * Building C has tenant paying Rs 9 and is selling for Rs 95

 Which one would you choose?
 Many would say Building B as it has the highest rental return (10.5%).
-However, an intelligent investor will first ask, “What is the rent in the market?” meaning what are new buildings being rented at today.
+However, an intelligent investor will first ask, “What is the rent in the market?”
+Means, what is the current market rent for new buildings.

 Normally the tenants are corporates, banks, business houses or retail chains if the location is good.
 It is good to deal with corporates as you need not run for rent and other operational hassles are minimum.
 Moreover, a quality tenant attracts more such tenants in the vicinity.
 It has a ripple effect and helps in better future rental yields.

 - Quality of tenant